quarkus-qe/quarkus-startstop/README.md

 mvn clean verify -Ptestsuite,ibm
 ```

+### No exclusion profile

+The IBM profile can be activated using `-Pno-exclusion`.
+This profile disable the default exclusion of IBM specific test (`**/*Ibm*Test.java`).
+This profile can be used for test which have some small differences (RH vs IBM setting),
+but not expecting different values for same maven arguments.
+For example see ArtifactGeneratorTest and it's child test classes, which have custom setting for quarkus config.

 ## StartStopTest

 The goal is to build and start applications with some real source code that actually